 It's very common to feel sick during the first few months of pregnancy, and sometimes for a bit longer.

-Folic acid is particularly needed in the early weeks of pregnancy because it helps close the neural tube early on in the pregnancy.
+Folic acid is a vitamin (B9) which is important in the early weeks of pregnancy because it helps close the neural tube.

 Miscarriage is fairly common during the first 12 weeks of pregnancy.

 Some women might be very excited and want to tell everyone straightaway about their great news.
 Others prefer to wait until they have seen their baby on the first scan.

 Find out everything you need to know about the first few weeks of pregnancy.
 From supplements and diet to antenatal care, it's all covered here.